Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides a clear constraint: 'All existing custom folder IDs must be included.'
-This guides usage, but does not explicitly state when to use this tool versus alternatives like telegram-edit-folder or when not to use it.
+The description provides a clear requirement: 'All existing custom folder IDs must be included.'
+This implies the need to first retrieve current folder IDs via telegram-get-chat-folders, giving implicit context.
+However, it does not explicitly state when to use this tool versus alternatives like telegram-edit-folder for other folder modifications.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.